jeffmt/imgy_frontend/README.md

 # Imgy Project Frontend

 This is a work-in-progress project to create a clone of the Imgur photo sharing site.
-I created a restful api backend in Java that performs CRUD operations to MySQL tables.
-I created a React frontend that make calls to the backend api in response to user actions.
+This is a React frontend that make calls to the backend REST api in response to user actions.
+The RESTful api backend is done in Java and it performs CRUD operations to MySQL tables.

 ## ScreenShots